-There are a number of practical barriers to greater participation by farmers in the carbon market.
+The carbon industry is working to address a number of barriers preventing greater participating by farmers in the carbon market.

 Some of these are:

 - difficulty understanding the legal and financial risks to participating in the carbon market; - concerns about the real farm gate return and risks from project participation; - the need for carbon farming policies to be more easily applicable to mixed enterprise farms; - the need for long-term certainty in policy settings to encourage farmers to participate.